raythurman2386/Notes/LambdaNotes/UI/UI1.md

 header
 footer
 aside

+Presentational Markup is for style and layout of your web page.
+Some presentational markup examples:

+div
+span
+hr
+br

 We use div tags to create space, add structure or style elements.
 Semantic HTML concepts go deeper into search engine optimization.